Skip to main content

 What is the S65?

 The S65 is an exam you would take to obtain a license needed to be registered as an investment advisor representative (IAR).
-Advisors are then licensed to charge a fee for assets under management (AUM).
+Candidates are then licensed to charge a fee for assets under management (AUM) or for planning services, but cannot receive commissions without further licensing.

 Things to remember about the S65 and S66: